AnnaVargova/AutomationShield_wiki/Home.md

 - Install [Simulink Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/40312-simulink-support-package-for-arduino-hardware).
 On the `Home` tab find `Add-Ons > Get Hardware Support Packages` then find the Simulink Support Package for Arduino Hardware.
 Click `Install` and follow the usual installation procedure.
 Installing a support package requires a MathWorks account.

 Tips:
+- We recommend you to use the Arduino Mega2560 for the AutomationShield Simulink API.
+Simulink examples should run on the Arduino Uno for most cases, but data logging and interactive (External) mode is not guaranteed to work on the Uno.
+The Simulink compilation process decides whether this functionality will fit into the available memory of the board, and according to our experience, this may change from Simulink release to release - even for the same example.
 - Should you run into the `rtiostream.h` missing error, follow [this](https://www.mathworks.com/matlabcentral/answers/343237-fatal-error-rtiostream_utils-h-no-such-file-or-directory) procedure.